ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 If the connection still fails you can combine it the enable_network_logging_, for example::

    # Specify the location for the log file
    export ANSIBLE_LOG_PATH=~/ansible.log
+   # Enable Debug
+   export ANSIBLE_DEBUG=True
    # Run with 4*v for connection level verbosity
-  ANSIBLE_DEBUG=True ansible -m eos_command -a 'commands=?' -i inventory switch1.example.net -e 'ansible_connection=local' -u admin -k
+   ansible -m eos_command -a 'commands=?' -i inventory switch1.example.net -e 'ansible_connection=local' -u admin -k

 Then review the log file and find the relevant error message in the rest of this document.